Sairajkodilkar/CompressIt/README.md

 Also determining for what kind of data these algorithm are effective

-## How to Compare Huffman and LZW algorithm ?
+## How to compare Huffman and LZW algorithm ?

 ### Generating result files
 shell script [./tools/generate_data.sh](tools/generate_data.sh) Generates The result file for the given list of files